saimj7/People-Counting-in-Real-Time/README.md

 # People-Counting-in-Real-Time
-> People Counting in Real-Time using live video stream/IP camera in OpenCV.
+People Counting in Real-Time using live video stream/IP camera in OpenCV.

-> This repo is a simple improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/
+> This repo is an improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

+> Refer to added [Features](#features).
+Also, added support for an IP camera.

 <div align="center">
 <img src=https://imgur.com/tZYiOkt.gif" width=600>